 A Massachusetts Licensed Registered Architect.

-A Colocated Marijuana Establishment and MTC with a final Certificate of Licensure, as defined by 935 CMR 501.002, before November 1, 2019 shall have until January 1, 2020 to comply with 935 CMR 500.120(11), except that any additions to or renovations to a facility must comply with 935 CMR 500.120(11).
-A Marijuana Establishment subject to this section may apply for an additional six-month extension if it agrees to install meters to monitor energy usage, water usage and other data determined by the Commission, as well as provide reports on energy usage, water usage, waste production and other data in a form and manner determined by the Commission.
+A CMO with a final Certificate of Licensure issued before November 1, 2019 shall have until July 1, 2020 to comply with 935 CMR 500.120(11), except that any additions to or renovations to a facility shall comply with 935 CMR 500.120(11).
+A Marijuana Establishment subject to 935 CMR 500.120(11)(g) may apply for an additional six-month extension if it agrees to install meters to monitor energy usage, water usage and other data determined by the Commission as necessary in order to provide reports on energy usage, water usage, waste production and other data in a form and manner determined by the Commission.

 For purposes of 935 CMR 500.120(11), the following terms shall have the following meanings: